ruffrey/nurtrace/potential/training.md

 there may be slightly different sets of processes running in the background which degrade training or sampling speed in small ways.
 While small, it is a challenge because a learning and thinking brain does not experience vast variations in hardware on det

+- the timing solution is to always add a millisecond sleep before applying the voltage